1928 Auckland Rugby League season: A Division B Division promotion-relegation match

 For the second year in a row Ellerslie United and Grafton Athletic met in a match to decide who would play in the Senior A Division in 1929.
 Ellerslie scored a converted try in the closing stages of the match to remain in the A Grade.

 Top try scorers and point scorers

-Top try and point scorers for A Division, Roope Rooster and Labour Day competitions (the three competitions all A Division teams competed in).
+Top try and point scorers for Dick Stack Benefit Games, A Division, Roope Rooster, Stormont Shield and Labour Day competitions (the competitions A Division teams competed in).